dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 We'll go over a transfer example of the script language on each transaction `parent -> child` and `child -> parent`.

-**Send to sidechain**
+#### Send to sidechain
 On the parent chain, first make sure there are available locked deposits, then create a withdraw that locks coins to a sidechain and to a specific address [consider only allowing 1 withdraw lock per block]

-Structure of withdraw:
+**Create a withdraw transaction on the parent:**
+This coins are going to be locked on the parent.
 ```
 scriptsig=<sig> <pubkey>
 scriptpubkey=<address> op_drop <sidechain-genesis> op_withdraw
 ```

-Now on the sidechain M3 is added to a coinbase and an entry in D2 voting starts for that withdraw.
-Once enough M4 messages have approved the M3 entry we can deposit.
+**Sidechain genesis**

-Note: Coins have to be locked on the sidechain, as a sidechain can only have one parent the coins must be locked to that parent.
+Coins have to be locked on the sidechain, as a sidechain can only have one parent the coins must be locked to that parent.
-Structure of locked coins in sidechain genesis:
+Structure of locked coins in a sidechain genesis:
 ```
 scriptsig=<empty>
 scriptpubkey=<parent-genesis> op_deposit
 ```

+**Wait period**
+We wait on the parent for the trx to be buried under enough blocks.
+On the sidechain a miner will add a V3 message to a coinbase and an entry into SidechainDepositStore, voting starts for that withdraw.
+Once enough V4 messages have approved the V3 entry we can create the deposit transaction.

+**Create a deposit transaction on the sidechain**
-Now we can create a trx on the sidechain that spends locked coins (the trx will have two outputs one to the target address second to lock the rest of the coins) and will have a reference to the M3 entry in D2.
+Now we can create a trx on the sidechain that spends locked coins (the trx will have two outputs one to the target address second to lock the rest of the coins) and a reference to the V3 entry in SidechainDepositStore.
-Its important to note that the script language is not enough to verify the trx, in the consensus rules some validation must be done to check that the referenced trx is indeed successfully voted on and the address is correct.
+Its important to note that the script language is not enough to verify the trx, in the consensus rules some validation must be done to check that the referenced trx (the V3 message) is indeed successfully voted and the address is correct.
 Structure the deposit trx:
 ```
-scriptsig=<M3 entry> op_drop <parent-genesis>
+scriptsig=<V3-entry> op_drop <parent-genesis>
 scriptpubkey=op_dup op_hash160 <pubkeyhash> op_equalverify op_checksig
 scriptpubkey=<parent-genesis> op_deposit
 ```

-**Send to parent**
+The P2PKH output can then be spent normally.

+#### Send to parent
-Assuming a sidechain was voted successfully on the parent chain
+Assuming a sidechain was voted successfully on the parent chain.

-Sending coins back to the parent we lock the coins to a deposit trx
+In order to send coins back to the parent first we lock the coins to a deposit trx
 ```
 scriptsig=<sig> <pubkey>
-scriptpubkey=op_drop <address> <parent-genesis> op_deposit
+scriptpubkey=<address> op_drop <parent-genesis> op_deposit
 ```

+**Wait period**
+We wait on the child for the trx to be buried under enough blocks.
-Now on the parent chain an M3 is added in coinbase and to D2 db.
+On the parent chain an V3 is added in coinbase and to SidechainDepositStore.
 On the parent chain trx is voted on and if success we pick one or several of the locked outputs to that sidechain.
-Note: again script language alone is not enough to verify the trx additional checks must be made  in the consensus rules
+Note: again script language alone is not enough to verify the trx additional checks must be made  in the consensus rules.
 ```
-scriptsig=<M3 entry> op_drop <sidechain-genesis> op_equal   [do we need an op code?]
-scriptsig=<M3 entry> op_drop <sidechain-genesis> op_equal   [do we need an op code?]
+scriptsig=<M3-entry> op_drop <sidechain-genesis>
+scriptsig=<M3-entry> op_drop <sidechain-genesis>
 scriptpubkey=op_dup op_hash160 <pubkeyhash> op_equalverify op_checksig
 scriptpubkey=op_withdraw <sidechain-genesis>
 ```

+**Consensus rules:**
-Consensus rules: if any of the op codes are detected op_withdraw/op_deposit this is a sidechain trx and must get extra validation (i.e. check that the correct M3 exists in the D2 db.
+If any of the op codes op_withdraw/op_deposit are detected this is a sidechain trx and must get extra validation (i.e. check that the correct V3 entry exists in SidechainDepositStore and that the target address in the V3 trx matches the destination address in the chain trx).